Attraction Guide: The Breakers, Newport, Rhode Island, United States

 Transportation

-The Breakers is located at 44 Ochre Point Avenue in Newport.
-The RIPTA (Rhode Island Public Transit Authority) operates several bus routes that stop near The Breakers, including routes 67 and 68.
-Check the RIPTA website for the most up-to-date schedules.
-During the summer months, a trolley service also operates, providing convenient transportation between the Newport mansions and other attractions.
+The Breakers is located on Ochre Point Avenue in Newport.
+Parking is available on-site, but it can be limited during peak season.
+The RIPTA (Rhode Island Public Transit Authority) Route 67 (Bellevue/Mansions) stops near The Breakers.
+Check the RIPTA website for the most up-to-date schedules and stop locations.